-For this, Mozilla Firefox downloads a list of dangerous sites from Google Safe Browsing periodically, and every page you visit is checked against that list.
+For this, Mozilla Firefox downloads a list of dangerous sites from Google Safe Browsing periodically.
+Then, it checks every page you visit against that list.

-If a page is found to be on the list, Mozilla Firefox sends a part of the URL that identifies it uniquely to Google Safe Browsing servers to verify the page is currently on the master list.
+If a page is on the list, Mozilla Firefox sends a part of the URL that identifies it uniquely to Google Safe Browsing servers to verify the page is currently on the master list.